What is the NFIP?

+Once you receive your authorization to handle NFIP claims, you must be recertified EVERY YEAR.
 See full requirement details on the FEMA Website.

 What if I’m a new adjuster?

-Although these requirements may seem daunting to new adjusters, the shortage of flood certified adjusters means it is well worth your time to get certified if possible.
+Although these requirements may seem daunting to new adjusters, the shortage of flood-certified adjusters means it is well worth your time to get certified if possible.
 There are a few ways to go about obtaining certification.
 Pilot Catastrophe, Crawford, CNC Catastrophe, and Alacrity (formerly Worley), among others, offer flood certification mentorship programs or workshops for licensed adjusters that are recognized by the NFIP.
 Some companies offer an approved 2-day flood policy certification course, but Pilot takes it further by offering additional courses, including 3 days of flood-specific Xactimate training and 5 days of flood claim handling at their facility.

 To be eligible for their flood mentorship programs, you must have an adjuster license and apply to be on their rosters.
 Once accepted, you’ll be able to see training dates on their respective portals.
 To apply for an independent flood certification number (FCN) outside of the mentorship program, you will need to meet the 4-year minimum.

 Candidly, the lack of opportunity to become NFIP certified can be a challenge for independent adjusters.
 The new FEMA approved trainings offered by IA Firms are a step in the right direction but more is needed to get enough adjusters certified to handle events like Hurricane Harvey and Hurricane Florence.
-FEMA has recently started adding more online courses but according to their website:

-Our recommendation?
-If you have the opportunity to obtain your NFIP Flood Adjuster Certification, take it.
+Remember: whether you take the training with FEMA or through one of the IA Firms, you do need to get your adjuster license first.
+Then, when you have the opportunity to obtain your NFIP Flood Adjuster Certification, take it.
 It will be well worth your time.